Python3pkg/Products.SilvaFind/README.txt

 Authors can add a 'Silva Find' object anywhere, and define which fields to make searchable by end users of the public site, and/or which fields to limit to a preset value.
+If you can't add the 'Silva Find' object in the SMI you should make sure it's checked in the 'addables' section.
+If it's not checked, check it and uncheck the inheritance checkbox
+(otherwise inheritance will overrule it and uncheck it again).

 For example the default global schema that SilvaFind installs (globalschema.py) looks as follows::